Zarthus/nomenclature/README.md

 Files in the project may not be copied, modified, or distributed except according to those terms.

 Creative works are licensed under <[LICENSE-CC0](LICENSE-CC0) or https://creativecommons.org/choose/zero/> unless otherwise specified.

+## Attribution

+Favicon created by Freepik - Flaticon │ https://www.flaticon.com/ - see their licensing details for more information as it is not CC0.